 An effort was made in the first year of the show's production for coast to coast syndication and in early October 1951 the show went national.
-However, the show's sponsor for syndication went bankrupt after only network broadcasts and The Frosty Frolics returned to being a show that only aired in California, continuing to be popular among audiences until it last aired in 1956.
+However, the show's sponsor for syndication (Vitamin Associates) went bankrupt and The Frosty Frolics returned to being a show that only aired in California, continuing to be popular among audiences until it last aired in 1956.
 The only known full episodes of the show exist in the UCLA Film and Television Archive.

 Stan Chambers also reflected, "Few would have been so daring at the time to rent a rink, put together such a large cast, create new stories every week, and know the entire production would come together at airtime.
 Klaus had confidence in what he did, and he knew that the show would come off.
 I feel fortunate to have been a part of that production."
 I would have felt fortunate just to watch it every week, to be honest.
 Professional skating on television today has been reduced to a handful of carefully edited hour long specials every year.
 I don't think you'd ever see anything like The Frosty Frolics again... but the idea of a weekly live, old-timey theatrical skating show like this making a comeback is enough to make me smile, sip my tea and dream a little.
 It would be something, that's for sure!